Live Longer With Green Tea Health Benefits

 Green Tea Increases Life Expectancy: Why the Japanese Live Longer

 Study: A National Cohort study monitored 40,000 participants between the ages of 40 to 79.
-These participants were free of heart disease, cancer and stroke.
-Monitoring and data was collected for 11 years.
+These participants were free of heart disease, cancer, and stroke.
+Participant monitoring and data were collected for a period of 11 years.
 The primary collection of data monitored green tea consumption and cause of death.
 The majority of the participants drank about 5 cups of green tea on a daily basis.

 - The participants who consumed the highest amount of green tea, daily, were less likely to have died from cancer, stroke or cardiovascular disease.

 Green Tea and a Longer Life

 Green tea has been consumed in Asia on a regular basis for many generations.
 The Asian population has been shown to have a longer life expectancy than their non-green-tea-drinking neighbors.
 There have been a variety of studies researching the health benefits of green tea.
 Green tea has been found to prevent:

 - Cardiovascular disease

 All of these illnesses and diseases can greatly impact one's life expectancy.